saelthorn/adventurers_guild/script.md

     END IF;
 END;
 ```
-This has improved member retention by 45%."
+This is to improve member retention."

 **Presenter 3 (3 minutes):**
 [Second example]